eegli/pampa.place/CONTRIBUTING.md

 ### Wanted: Improved Tests

-Ever since the initial tests for this project have been written, newer, faster and cooler tooling and best practices have emerged.
+Ever since the initial tests for this project had been written, newer, faster and cooler tooling and best practices have emerged.
 Especially some integration tests are not as controlled as I would like them.
 They might make assertions based on logic outside of the module or are flaky.
 I'm also not too happy that I chose to go with Jest and React Testing Library initially.

 That being said, I hope I find the time to migrate most tests to an actual integration/e2e testing framework one day.